History of France: Prehistory

 Stone tools discovered at Chilhac and Lézignan-la-Cèbe indicate that pre-human ancestors may have been present in France at least 1.6 million years ago.
 Neanderthals were present in Europe from about 400,000 BC but died out about 40,000 years ago, possibly out-competed by modern humans during a period of cold weather.
-The earliest modern humans entered Europe by 43,000 years ago (the Upper Palaeolithic).
+The earliest evidence of modern humans in France was found at the Mandrin Cave and has been dated to between 56,800 and 51,700 years ago.